-September 2017: €99 per capita; January 2018: €99 per capita; April 2018: €99 per capita.
+September 2022: €105.33 per pupil; January 2023: €105.33 per pupil April 2023: €105.33 per pupil.

 N.B.
-Where the school's enrolment increases or decreases, the September and January payments are calculated on 2017/2018 enrolment and the full adjustment for current year enrolment is applied to the April payment.
+Where the school's enrolment increases or decreases, the September and January payments are calculated on 2021/2022 enrolment and the full adjustment for current year enrolment is applied to the April payment.

-- 2. DEIS Grant (DEIS Schools only): €159 per student x disadvantage rating (usually 30%) - 3.
-Support Services Grant: €211 per capita in 2017 and €215.50 per capita in 2018 payable in three instalments in September, January and April.
-The minimum grant payable for 2018 is set at €43,100.
+- 2. DEIS Grant (DEIS Schools only): Schools included in the School Support Programme under DEIS receive a grant which is based on the level of concentrated disadvantage in each school and the school's enrolment.
+Queries in relation to the DEIS grant should be directed to Social Inclusion Unit in the Department of Education. - Support Services Grant: €224.50 per pupil payable in three instalments in September, January and April.
+The minimum grant payable is set at €44,900.